wkumler/RaMS/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* Fixed more invalid URLs!
+Sorry I didn't catch them all last time

+## Resubmission (prior)
+This is a resubmission.
+In this version I have:

 * Fixed invalid URLs
 * Reduced some examples to have CPU time < 2.5 times elapsed time